Presenting T-SQL Analyzer CLI - identify anti-patterns in SQL Server scripts with 140+ rules

 tsqlanalyze -i "c:\database scripts"

-## Analyze scripts in folders with a wildcard path and a full folder path
+## Analyze a folder with a filter and a full folder path

 tsqlanalyze -i c:\database_scripts\sp_*.sql "c:\old scripts"